 Recipe Tips & Notes

 Use This is a Base Recipe.
-Think of this recipe as more of a starter sauce that you can play with.
-Feel free to vary up the ratios to your own personal preference.
+Think of this recipe as a starter sauce that you can play with.
+Vary up the ratios to your own personal preference.
 For example, I like to include a bit more hot sauce when I make mine.
-I also switch up the hot sauce I’m using – sriracha one day, ghost pepper hot sauce the next time, or whatever else I’m in the mood for.
+I also switch up the hot sauce I'm using - sriracha one day, ghost pepper hot sauce the next time, or whatever else I'm in the mood for.

 Adjust Your Fish Taco Sauce to Taste.
 Try adding some of these other ingredients for a different version:

 - Chipotles in Adobo - Use a blender to blend the chipotle peppers, or use chipotle sauce.
 The chipotles offer a touch of smoky goodness, and the adobo sauce is rich with lots of flavor.

 - Spicy Chili Powder - A dash or two could bring the extra zing you're looking for.
 Be careful going too spicy for some palates, as overly spicy chili powder, like ghost powder, might overwhelm the delicate flavor of your chosen fish.
 Of course a spicier fish taco sauce would be perfect for stronger tasting fish like catfish.